AnandChowdhary/mit-license/README.md

 My probably, yes.
 Since open-source packages don't usually collect any personal information, you can just replace the MIT license text with the Twente License text in your `LICENSE.md` file.
 However, if you are planning on releasing a product (such as an app, a website, etc.) under the Twente License, make sure you comply with the rules before switching.

-#### Can I add my own set of values in Twente License?

-You're free to fork the license and create your own version (this repository is Twente licensed), and we care currently working on a way to automatically generate custom-value versions of Twente License using twente.me.

 #### Do I need to comply with the GDPR to use Twente License?

-The GDPR is much broader in requirements and includes hiring a Data Protection Officer, having an option to export and delete data, etc. Twente License only asks you to respect privacy, but complying with the GDPR means you automatically qualify for Twente License too.
+The GDPR is much broader in requirements and includes hiring a Data Protection Officer, having an option to export and delete data, etc. Twente License only asks you for transparency, but complying with the GDPR means you automatically qualify for Twente License as well.

-#### Does Twente License part of the SPDX License List and OSI-approved?
+#### Is Twente License part of the SPDX License List and OSI-approved?

-Not yet, but it has been submitted to both SPDX ([#11](https://github.com/AnandChowdhary/twente-license/issues/11)) and OSI ([#10](https://github.com/AnandChowdhary/twente-license/issues/10)).
+Not yet, but it has been submitted to both SPDX ([#11](https://github.com/AnandChowdhary/twente-license/issues/11)) and OSI ([#10](https://github.com/AnandChowdhary/twente-license/issues/10)), pending reviews.

-#### Do you have a presskit to promote Twente License?

-Not yet, but we are working on it.

 ## ✅ Todo

 - [x] [Submit to SPDX](https://github.com/spdx/license-list-XML/blob/master/CONTRIBUTING.md)
 - [x] [Submit to OSI](https://opensource.org/approval)
+- [ ] Work on transparency instead of forcing privacy
 - [ ] Generate your own Twente License with custom conditions, choose values, etc.